jsforce/jsforce-website/src/documents/document/index.html.md

 ### Describe Report Metadata

 `Analytics#report(reportId)` gives a reference to the report object specified in `reportId`.
-By calling `Report#describe()`, you can get the report metadata defined in Salesforce without executing the report.
+By calling `Analytics-Report#describe()`, you can get the report metadata defined in Salesforce without executing the report.

 You should check [Analytics REST API Guide](http://www.salesforce.com/us/developer/docs/api_analytics/index.htm) to understand the structure of returned report metadata.